bitnami/charts/bitnami/airflow/README.md

 ### To 10.0.0

-This major updates the Redis<sup>TM</sup> subchart to it newest major, 14.0.0, which contains breaking changes.
-For more information on this subchart's major and the steps needed to migrate your data from your previous release, please refer to [Redis<sup>TM</sup> upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1400).
+This major updates the Redis&trade; subchart to it newest major, 14.0.0, which contains breaking changes.
+For more information on this subchart's major and the steps needed to migrate your data from your previous release, please refer to [Redis&trade; upgrade notes.](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1400).

 ### To 7.0.0